sonic-net/SONiC/doc/voq/dynamic_host_hld.md

   +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+
 ```
 __Figure x: Tunnel Encapsulation TLV__
-A new tunnel type must be allocated for Fabric tunnels.
+A new tunnel type is allocated for Fabric tunnels.
 That new value will be assigned by IANA

 When the tunnel type is Fabric, the variable value is an opaque data.
 The associated length is based on
 the amount of octets of the opaque value.

-Opaque data is proposed to accomodate various specific header request by various ASICs on the market.
+Opaque data is proposed to accomodate vendor specific header requests for satisfying their ASIC requirements.
-Currently, a specific layeout is not possible until various ASICs process a common header.
+Currently, a specific layout is not possible until various ASICs process a common header.

-In our case, the layout is as follow:
+For Cisco, the layout is as follow:
 The length of the sub-TLV is 8 octets.
 The structure of the Value
 field in the Encapsulation sub-TLV is shown here.
 ```